-Today's UV index in Norwich, United Kingdom will be up to 5.2, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Norwich, United Kingdom will be up to 6.9, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Norwich is generally low to moderate, ranging from 0 in winter to around 6 in summer.
 Highest UV levels occur during late spring and early summer months.
 Norwich rarely sees extreme UV radiation compared to sunnier countries.